Typhoon Gay: Meteorological history

-After changing little in intensity for much of 6November, Gay strengthened as the ridge to its north intensified and the previous restrictions to its outflow diminished.
+After changing little in intensity for much of 6 November, Gay strengthened as the ridge to its north intensified and the previous restrictions to its outflow diminished.
 The storm moved due west through a small fetch of warmer waters, fueling the process of intensification over the next 42 hours.
-Based on estimates provided through the use of the Dvorak technique, the JTWC assessed Gay to have attained its peak intensity as a Category5-equivalent cyclone with winds of 260km/h (160mph) early on 8November.
-Around this time, the IMD estimated that the storm had three-minute sustained winds of 230km/h (145mph), classifying Gay as a modern-day super cyclonic storm.
-Additionally, the agency estimated the cyclone's central pressure to have decreased to 930mbar (hPa; 27.46inHg).
-Around 1800UTC, Gay made landfall over a sparsely populated area near Kavali, India, in Andhra Pradesh.
-Upon coming ashore, the storm's eye was about 20km (12mi) wide, with gale-force winds within 95km (60mi) of the center.
+Based on estimates provided through the use of the Dvorak technique, the JTWC assessed Gay to have attained its peak intensity as a Category 5-equivalent cyclone with winds of 260 km/h (160 mph) early on 8 November.
+Around this time, the IMD estimated that the storm had three-minute sustained winds of 230 km/h (145 mph), classifying Gay as a modern-day super cyclonic storm.
+Additionally, the agency estimated the cyclone's central pressure to have decreased to 930 mbar (hPa; 27.46 inHg).
+Around 1800 UTC, Gay made landfall over a sparsely populated area near Kavali, India, in Andhra Pradesh.
+Upon coming ashore, the storm's eye was about 20 km (12 mi) wide, with gale-force winds within 95 km (60 mi) of the center.
 Now over land, Gay no longer had access to warm waters, causing it to weaken to a tropical storm less than twelve hours after this landfall.
 The storm continued to deteriorate while moving across India, before it completely dissipated over Maharashtra on 10 November.

 Impact and aftermath

 Gulf of Thailand

 The most powerful storm to affect the Gulf of Thailand in more than thirty-five years, Gay produced 6–11 m swells which caught many ships in the region off-guard.
-At least 16 vessels were reported missing by 5November, including the 106 m Unocal Corporation oil drilling ship Seacrest.
+At least 16 vessels were reported missing by 5 November, including the 106 m Unocal Corporation oil drilling ship Seacrest.
 According to survivors, the vessel received no warning of the developing typhoon.
 Just when all crew members were about to abandon ship, the eye passed over.
 Winds fluctuated violently and changed direction, preventing the ship from remaining stabilized despite being within safe operating limits.
-The vessel abruptly capsized with all 97 crew members on board during the overnight hours of 3November, before any life boats could be deployed.
-Initial rescue attempts on 4November were hampered by rough seas.
-Two days after the sinking, four rescue ships and two helicopters in the region were searching for survivors; four people were rescued from the wreckage on 6November.
+The vessel abruptly capsized with all 97 crew members on board during the overnight hours of 3 November, before any life boats could be deployed.
+Initial rescue attempts on 4 November were hampered by rough seas.
+Two days after the sinking, four rescue ships and two helicopters in the region were searching for survivors; four people were rescued from the wreckage on 6 November.
 Divers from the Thai Navy were sent to search the capsized vessel for anyone trapped inside.
 Of the crew, only six survived; 25 bodies were recovered, and the remaining 66 members were presumed dead.
-Losses from the sinking of the Seacrest totaled $40million.
+Losses from the sinking of the Seacrest totaled $40 million.
 Another 20 cargo and fishing ships sank during the storm, resulting in 140 fatalities.